What makes I AM Yoga Therapy™ programs unique?

 Breath is one of the most powerful methods to non-mentally shift deep energetically held patterns in the body.
 Incorporating over 20 holistic modalities, this type of Breathwork gives you an energetic and psychological understanding of how to use the breathing process to unlock unresolved issues and the process to support healing on all planes.
 Ideal for those who cannot access physical poses – and just as effective.
 IBT can be used in conjunction with both I AM Yoga Therapy techniques and I AM Yoga Nidra, as you will learn in module 9.

-- This is where the student learns to apply breathwork.
-When and how to know to use breathwork in a session and where to use it in the structure of a yoga therapy session.
+- When and how to know to use breathwork in a session and where to use it in the structure of a yoga therapy session.

-- Additional integration techniques to work with clients who are having ongoing emotional releases during and after their sessions.
+- Integration techniques to work with clients with emotional releases during and after their sessions.

 - Protocol development for various conditions.